-Boris Johnson vows to resolve Brexit by Jan 31st, European markets hit record high after Conservative sweep
+Boris Johnson vows to resolve Brexit by Jan 31, European markets hit record high after Conservative sweep

-U.K. Prime Minister Boris Johnson vowed to “get Brexit done” by Jan.
-31, 2020 with “No ifs, no buts, no maybes” Friday morning following his Conservative Party’s landslide victory in the country’s general election.
+U.K. Prime Minister Boris Johnson vowed on Friday morning to “get Brexit done” by Jan.
+31, 2020 with “no ifs, no buts, no maybes,” following his Conservative Party’s landslide victory in the country’s general election.

 TRUMP CONGRATULATES UK'S JOHNSON AFTER HISTORIC WINS, HINTS AT NEW TRADE DEAL

-A sudden burst in London-listed companies brought European markets to record peaks early Friday following Johnson’s victory as investors celebrated the probable end of more than three and half years of political turmoil in Britain once the United Kingdom settles on a deal to leave the European Union, Reuters reported.
+A sudden burst in London-listed companies brought European markets to record peaks early Friday, Reuters reported, as investors celebrated the probable end of more than three-and-a-half years of political turmoil in Britain once the United Kingdom settles on a deal to leave the European Union.

 “This election means that getting Brexit done is now the irrefutable, irresistible unarguable decision of the British people.
-With this election, I think we put an end to all those miserable threats of a second referendum,” Johnson told supporters early Friday.
+With this election, I think we put an end to all those miserable threats of a second referendum,” Johnson told supporters.

 “In this election, your voices have been heard and it’s about time too because we politicians have squandered this three years in squabbles about Brexit,” he continued.
 “I will put an end to all of that nonsense and we will get Brexit done on time by the 31st of January.
 No ifs, no buts, no maybes.
 Leaving the European Union as one United Kingdom, taking back control of our laws, borders, money, our trade, immigration system, delivering on the democratic mandate of the people.”

-Johnson also promised that it was his Conservative Party’s top priority is to massively increase investments in the National Health Service and “make this country the cleanest, greenest on Earth with our far-reaching environmental program.”
-“You voted to be carbon neutral by 2015 and you also voted to be Corbyn neutral by Christmas and we’ll do that too,” he said.
+Johnson also promised that his Conservative Party’s top priority is to massively increase investments in the National Health Service and “make this country the cleanest, greenest on Earth with our far-reaching environmental program.”
+“You voted to be carbon neutral by 2015 and you also voted to be Corbyn neutral by Christmas and we’ll do that, too,” he said.

 The prime minister is scheduled to meet with Queen Elizabeth II at Buckingham Palace, where she will formally ask him to form a new government in her name.
 President Trump also tweeted his support for Johnson after his victory, hinting that “Britain and the United States will now be free to strike a massive new Trade Deal after BREXIT.”

-Labour Party Chairman Ian Lavery told the BBC that he believes his party’s decision to support a second referendum on Brexit ultimately established distrust with voter, ultimately pushing them to put their faith in the Conservative Party at the ballot box in 2019.
+Labour Party Chairman Ian Lavery told the BBC that he believes his party’s decision to support a second referendum on Brexit ultimately established distrust with voters, ultimately pushing them to put their faith in the Conservative Party at the ballot box in 2019.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM